HSLU-IFZ-Competence-Center-Investments/GPT_for_Financial_Advice/README.md

 - Make sure Advisor does not complete Costumer's answer if it is empty
 - Valid user imput: IF empty, GPT has to ask the same question again.
 Work on the implementation of the regular expression for the user input.
 - Limit Dialog / Catch *End of conversation*
+- RateLimitError handling needs to cover the case where the error happens in update_investor_profile

 # PRIO 2
 - Overlapping age/income range should be questioned by Advisor